Also known as: Diarrhea - babies

 - Keep breastfeeding your baby if you are nursing.
 Breastfeeding helps prevent diarrhea, and your baby will recover quicker.

-- If you are using formula, make it full strength unless your doctor gives you different advice.
+- If you are using formula, make it full strength unless your health care provider gives you different advice.

-- Try giving your baby 1 ounce (2 tablespoons) of Pedialyte or Infalyte, every 30 to 60 minutes.
-Do not water down Pedialyte or Infalyte.
-Do not give sports drinks to young infants.
+- Try giving your baby 1 ounce (2 tablespoons or 30 milliliters) of Pedialyte or Infalyte, every 30 to 60 minutes.
+DO NOT water down Pedialyte or Infalyte.
+DO NOT give sports drinks to young infants.

 - Try giving your baby a Pedialyte popsicle.

 - Apple juice